- To run a full virus scan on Windows 10, open Windows Security > Virus & threat protection > Scan options, select “Full scan,” and click “Scan now.”

 Select the Full scan option to check the entire system for viruses and any other type of malware.

 Click the Scan now button.

 Also, depending on the amount of data, this process can take a long time.
-If you have a lot of files, it is recommended to start the scan when you done using the device for the day and let the scan run overnight.
+If you have a lot of files, it is recommended to start the scan when you are done using the device for the day and let the scan run overnight.

-How to perform full virus scan with Command Prompt
+Run full virus scan from Command Prompt

 To run a Microsoft Defender Antivirus full scan from Command Prompt, use these steps: